-Note: You can try out the same cleaning method by filling the water tank with the mixture of vinegar and distilled water.
-Repeat all the steps above just the same way, the only difference would be use of the mixture instead of plain water.
-Vinegar will dissolve any impurities, dust and build up inside the steam iron.
-In addition it will unclog the steam holes as well.
+Note: You can try out the same cleaning method by filling the water tank with a mixture of vinegar and distilled water.
+Repeat all the steps above the same way, the only difference would be using the mixture instead of plain water.
+Vinegar will dissolve any impurities, dust, and limescale build-up inside your steam iron.
+In addition, it will unclog the steam holes as well.

 Why do you need to clean your steam generator iron?

-You may need to clean and descale your iron as much as you can.
-If you are used to using hard water in the reservoir, a weekly cleaning will be required to maintain the performance and steam output.
-There are a couple of visibly notable symptoms that will make you realize that your iron requires a thorough cleaning.
+You will need to clean and descale your iron as much as you can, if you are used to using hard water in the reservoir, cleaning your iron weekly is highly recommended in order to maintain its performance and general steam output.
+There are a few symptoms that will indicate whether or not your iron needs a good clean: